 EB-5 Processing Time

-The first step for many U.S. green cards is filing a petition.
-In the case of the EB-5, you will need to file an I-526 in order to request the green card from the USCIS.
-The amount it takes for this petition to be processed varies and is heavily dependent on the complexity of your case and how busy the service center is that is processing your petition.
-The average time is about six months, but it could take much shorter or much longer.
+The first step for many U.S. green cards is filing an I-526 petition.
+In the case of the EB-5, the average time is 71.1 months according to USCIS data, but it could take shorter or longer.
+The amount it takes for this petition to be processed varies and is heavily dependent on the complexity of your case and how busy the service center that is processing your petition.

 Is Premium Processing Available?

-Once your petition has been submitted to the USCIS, the date that they receive it will be marked as your priority date.
-Keep this date in mind, as you will need it to check your processing time.
-The Department of State releases a visa bulletin every month that lists final action dates based on the type of green card you are pursuing and which nation is your home country.
-You will need to wait until your priority date matches or passes the final action date in your category (ex.
-EB-5, India).
+Once USCIS receives your petition, they automatically assign the date they receive it as your priority date.
+Note down your priority date, as you need it to check your processing time.
+The Department of State releases a new visa bulletin every month that lists final action dates based on the type of green card you are pursuing and which nation is your home country.
+You will need to wait until your priority date matches or passes the final action date in your category (ex., EB-5, India).

-Once your petition’s priority date is current, there are two routes that can be taken: adjustment of status and premium processing.
+Once your petition’s priority date is current, there are two routes that can be taken: adjustment of status and consular processing.

-Adjustment of Status: This is only available to those that are already in the U.S. under a nonimmigrant visa status (such as an E-2 or H-1B status).
+This is only available to those who are already in the U.S. under a nonimmigrant visa status (such as an E-2 or H-1B status).
 Adjustment of status simply involves filing an I-485 form along with the necessary fees and having your status adjusted from the nonimmigrant to the immigrant category.
-The I-485 usually takes about six months to process and premium processing is not available.
+The I-485 usually takes about seven months to process, according to USCIS data.
 It is also important to note that just because your I-526 petition was approved does not mean that your I-485 will also be approved.
-Therefore, you need to make sure you are remaining in status during the entirety of the EB-5 processing time.
+Therefore, you must ensure you are remaining in status during the entirety of the EB-5 processing time.

-Consular Processing: If you are outside of the U.S. and not under a nonimmigrant status when your I-526 petition is approved and your priority date is current, then you will need to go through consular processing.
-This involves going to the designated U.S. Consulate or Embassy in your home country and making an appointment for a one-on-one interview with a consular officer.
+If you are outside of the U.S. and not under a nonimmigrant status when your I-526 petition is approved and your priority date is current, then you must undergo consular processing.
+This involves an appointment with the designated U.S. Consulate or Embassy in your home country for a one-on-one interview with a consular officer.

 What Could Delay My EB-5 Processing Time?